voltsvolts

 2022 AUX Season: Mulipola secured third place in the league standings with 1,368 leaderboard points.
 She held the overall lead after three out of nine game days and was recognized as a game MVP four times, which was good for a share of second in the league.
 Mulipola tied for the league lead with 11 runs batted in while hitting .325 with 13 hits.
 She scored the league-high 14 runs and led the league by driving in two or more runs in a game five times.
 Mulipola went 4-for-4, including a home run and a triple, with a league-high four runs scored against Team Eberle on June 14.
 She joined Victoria Hayward as the only players to record a four-hit game during the season and also registered a three-hit performance on June 15 against Team Eberle with two runs batted in.

 2021 Championship Season: In Mulipola's rookie season in 2021, she earned 1,320 leaderboard points.
-She registered a .325 batting average while starting 13-of-14 games.
+She registered a .325 batting average while starting 13 of 14 games.
 Mulipola posted 13 hits, including six extra-base hits, and led Athletes Unlimited with two triples.
 She tied for 10th with eight runs batted in and also tallied 25 total bases to rank 10th in the league.
 Mulipola drew six walks, which were tied for eighth.
 She was one of 12 players selected in the Athletes Unlimited Softball College Draft.

 Other Professional Experience: Mulipola signed with the Oklahoma City Spark for the 2024 Association of Fastpitch Professionals season.
 Mulipola has competed for Hitachi Sundiva of the Japan Diamond League since 2024.